-A contract liability is the obligation to transfer goods or services to a customer for which the Group has received consideration (or an amount of consideration is due) from the customer.
-Contract liabilities are recognised as revenue when the Group performs under the contract.
+Contract liability is the obligation to transfer goods or services to a customer for which the Group has received consideration (or an amount of consideration is due) from the customer.
+If a customer pays consideration before the Group transfers goods or services to the customer, a contract liability is recognized when the payment is made or the payment is due (whichever is earlier).
+Contract liabilities are recognized as revenue when the Group performs under the contract.

-iv) Lease rental income
+(iv) Lease rental income

-Lease income from operating leases shall be recognised in income on a straight line basis over the lease team, unless another systematic basis is more representative of the time pattern in which use benefit derived from the leased asset is diminished.
-Income from leasing of commercial complex is recognised on an accrual basis in accordance with lease agreements.
+Lease income from operating leases shall be recognized in income on a straight-line basis over the lease term, unless another systematic basis is more representative of the time pattern in which use benefit derived from the leased asset is diminished.
+Income from leasing of commercial complex is recognized on an accrual basis in accordance with lease agreements.
 Refer note 3 (q) for accounting policy on leases.